 Erald Schipper works as System Lead Engineer at NTS.
 Currently he is involved in a complex project in which very diverse disciplines and parts of NTS cooperate.
 For over twenty years NTS has been designing and delivering pick-and-place robots for one of its strategic customers.
 The robots are robust systems that have been continuously optimized.
 The most recent challenge was to make them more precise.
 Erald likes working on small but complete and complex machines, on the boundaries of manufacturability.
 "I studied technology to be able to make something."

-"I have been working for NTS for three years now.
+"I have been working for NTS since 2016.
 I started as a Design Engineer and recently I was promoted to System Lead Engineer," says Erald.
 “In my role as Design Engineer I ensured that concepts were worked out in a detailed manner.
 I have a master in mechanical automation and I focus primarily on mechanics.
 At NTS, I am also part of the Matlab Competence Team.
 In this team we work on the correct implementation of a mathematical calculation program within NTS that allows you to execute all kinds of complex simulations and display data.
 What I also like doing is thinking about concepts and partial solutions.
 Something that I can do a lot in my new role as System Lead Engineer.
 I propose five concepts and then discuss them with the system architect in order to detail them further.
 Besides the technology I then look at schedules and overviews.
 What we deliver in the end, are prototypes and 0-series.
 What I like about NTS is that it is also possible to manufacture complete series here.
 Connecting with this expertise is also part of my job responsibilities.”

 From precise to twice as precise